Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Dog Feeding Schedule for Puppies, Adults & Senior Dogs (Vet-Approved)
+Dog Feeding Schedule for Puppies, Adults & Senior Dogs (Vet Approved)

-golden retriever dog eating food from feeding bowl
+golden retriever dog eating healthy dry food from bowl at home

 Starting a feeding schedule when your pup is a puppy means you both get into a positive routine.
 It can help with potty training, control picky eating, and better enable you to measure and control how much you feed every day.
-But, like feeding amount, a feeding schedule needs to be based on several factors, with the most important being the age of your dog.
+However, like feeding amount, a feeding schedule needs to be based on several factors, the most important being the age of your dog.

 How Much Should My Dog Eat?

 How much dogs will eat is highly dependent on the type of food offered and their age, health status, and activity level.
-When you select a food, look for something AAFCO (Association of American Food Control Officials) approved for your pet’s life stage; that is whether they are an adult, puppy, or pregnant/lactating.
-Generally, these foods will give a feeding guide, but remember this is just a guide and adjustments may have to be made if your pet loses or gains condition.
+When you select a food, look for something AAFCO (Association of American Food Control Officials) approved for your pet’s life stage; that is, whether they are an adult, puppy, or pregnant/lactating.1 Generally, these foods will give a feeding guide, but remember this is just a guide and adjustments may have to be made if your pet loses or gains condition.
 Use a body condition score chart to determine if your dog is over or under-nourished.

 Puppy Feeding Schedule